Noctis/kickstart-app/docs/cookbook/Custom_Console_Command_Loader.md

 The `setCustomCommandLoaderFactory()` method accepts a single argument - a callable (factory method).
 Said factory
 method:

-* will be given one argument - an instance of a Dependency Injection container implementing the `\Psr\Container\ContainerInterface`,
+* will be given one argument - an instance of a Dependency Injection container implementing Kickstart's `\Noctis\KickStart\Service\Container\SettableContainerInterface`,
 * must return an instance of a class implementing the `Symfony\Component\Console\CommandLoader\CommandLoaderInterface`.

 Here's an example of a custom console command loader class, implementing the aforementioned interface: